One dead, two injured as fire breaks out in Gurugram dumping ground

 Thirty-five fire tenders reached the spot after the flames erupted in Sector 6 locality of Manesar and quickly spread to a large area, the Hindustan Times reported.

-“90% of the fire has been doused, it is under control,” fire department official Ramesh told ANI.
+Fire department official Ramesh told ANI that 90% of the fire had been doused and the flames were under control.
 The cause of the fire is yet to be determined.

 (More details are awaited)